Shoulder dystocia

 Other emergency treatments

-Another option is for you to have an emergency caesarean under general anaesthetic.
+Another option is to have an emergency caesarean.
+You may be given a general anaesthetic.
 Once the anaesthetic has taken effect, your baby will be pushed back into your uterus and delivered through a cut in your tummy.

 Some babies will need physiotherapy, and you may need help with breastfeeding if your baby has been injured.